jinghuazhao/GWAS-course/DATA.md

 [PANTHER](http://pantherdb.org/) now includes comprehensive GO annotations directly imported from the GO database.

+[REACTOME][http://www.reactome.org/] is a free, open-source, curated and peer reviewed pathway database.

 [OMIM](http://www.omim.org/) is an online catalog of human genes and genetic disorders.
 [MetaMap](https://mmtx.nlm.nih.gov/) is a tool for recognizing UMLS concepts in text.
 MetaMap is one of the foundations of NLM's
 Medical Text Indexer ([MTI](https://ii.nlm.nih.gov/MTI/)) which is being used for both semiautomatic and fully automatic indexing of biomedical literature at NLM